This example applies machine learning to predict steel properties using only element concentrations and temperature.

 Inputs-targets correlations

-It also helps to look for dependencies between input and target variables.
-To do that, we can plot an inputs-targets correlations chart.
-This example is the Elongation correlation chart.
+It is also helpful to check dependencies between input and target variables.
+For this, we can plot an input–target correlation chart.

-For example, we can see that the Vanadium percentage is the most correlated variable with Elongation.
+The above chart shows that the Vanadium percentage is the variable most strongly correlated with the elongation.

 3. Neural network

-The neural network has 14 (Temperature and percentages of distinct metals alloyed ) inputs and 1 output.
+The neural network has 14 inputs (Temperature and percentages of distinct metals alloyed) and 1 output.

 We use 2 perceptron layers here: